Ajit-Mehrotra/wonderquest/documentation/Setup Guide.md

 This guide assumes that you have bought your domain, but have not set up SSL to enable HTTPS.
 We'll be walking through that process later in the guide.
 Just make sure to have that URL ready as we're going to use it in the enviornment variables

 The enviornment variables that would be traditionally (in a local enviornment) be an `.env` are in the `compose.yaml` file under `args`.
-I've created a `template.compose.yaml`.
-Just delete the `template` part and fill in your details.
+I've created a `compose.yaml`.
+Fill in your details.

-The setup is similar to the setup previously described in the [local enviornment variables setup](#local-setup---environment-variables) except:
+The setup is similar to the setup previously described in the [local enviornment variables setup](#environment-variables) except:
 * You're going to be using the **http** version of your domain (and no port number) instead of localhost:port.
-* You're going to have to manually create a file called `serviceAccountKey.json` in the `backend` folder

-    * ```sh
-        $ cd backend
-        $ touch serviceAccountKey.json
-        $ vim serviceAccountKey.json
-        ```
-    * And copy and paste the information in from your computer to the command line manually as you can't move the file from your own machine to the VM directly.
-You'll run into vim and command line issues here if you're unfamiliar with it.

 **HTTP Setup - Backend Server**

 In order to have HTTPS, we need to get an SSL certificate.
 We can't do that unless we have HTTP running properly.
 The code is different for HTTP and HTTPS and the current code is for HTTPS, not HTTP.

-1. Go to `backend/server.js`.
-2. Comment out the `try/catch` for the `sslOptions` variable.
-3. Comment out the `https.createServer(sslOptions, app)...` block
-4. Uncomment the `app.listen(PORT,)...` block of code
+* Set the enviornment in compose.yaml in the backend to `development` this will enable HTTP.

 **HTTP Setup - Nginx Configuration**